C4Q/AC-Android/cohort_5.4/unit_04/04_19_fragment_callback_communication_revisited.md

 }
 ```

-And a class that implements the interface called "Thor.java":
+And a class that implements the interface called `Thor.java`:

 ``` java
 public class Thor implements NorseGod {